-The TTUHSC Information Technology Department assigns all students an official TTUHSC email address provided with an initial password code prior to new student orientation.
-TTUHSC will use this email address for official communications between the institution and students.
-Students must use the provided TTUHSC email address while enrolled in the School of Nursing.
-Emails will not be redirected or forwarded to another non-TTUHSC account.
+The TTUHSC Information Technology

+Department assigns all students an official

+TTUHSC email address provided with an initial

+password code prior to new student orientation.

+TTUHSC will use this email address for official

+communications between the institution and

+students.
+Students must use the provided

+TTUHSC email address while enrolled in the

+School of Nursing.
+Emails will not be redirected

+or forwarded to another non-TTUHSC account.
+This email address will be the only email address used for official communications between the Institution and students, faculty, and staff.
 Because students are responsible for monitoring and responding to any required information sent to this email address, students should check the TTUHSC email daily in addition to other course resources.